6 Data Setup for Modeling

 The transformation is defined by the formula \[ x_{\text{scaled}} = \frac{x - x_{\text{min}}}{x_{\text{max}} - x_{\text{min}}}, \] where \(x\) is the original value and \(x_{\text{min}}\) and \(x_{\text{max}}\) are the minimum and maximum of the feature.
 This operation ensures that the smallest value becomes 0 and the largest becomes 1.

-Min–max scaling is particularly useful for algorithms that depend on distance or gradient information, such as neural networks and support vector machines.
+Min–max scaling is particularly useful for algorithms that depend on distance or gradient information, such as k-Nearest Neighbors and neural networks.
 However, this technique is sensitive to outliers: extreme values can stretch the scale, compressing the majority of observations into a narrow band and reducing the resolution for typical values.

 To illustrate min–max scaling, consider the variable age in the churn dataset, which ranges from approximately 26 to 73.
 We use the minmax() function from the liver package to rescale its values to the \([0, 1]\) interval: